Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Selfless Games: Cases of Private Payoff being less than the Public Payoff

-Note that this definition of a game where best responses don't maximize payoffs would seem counterintuitive but still is relevant: such incetivizations are possible and rooted in behavioural psychology.
+Note that this definition of a game where best responses don't maximize payoffs would seem counterintuitive but still is relevant: such incentivizations are possible and rooted in behavioural psychology.
 For instance, consider a game between a mother and a son in which best responses coming from the mother are suboptimal under $\mathbf{Im}(\tilde{\mathcal{G}})$.
-However, the `action profile certificates' might incentivize the mother to get an alternative reward (for the mother) from the father, compensating the sub optimality achieved in $\tilde{\mathcal{G}}$.
-Thus although the mother does not win against the son, she ultimately wins due to a `contract' with the father. \\
+However, the `action profile certificates' might incentivize the mother to get an alternative reward from the father in future, compensating the sub optimality achieved in the present iteration of $\tilde{\mathcal{G}}$.
+Thus although the mother does not win against the son, she ultimately wins due to a `promise' with the father. \\

 Having suggested a possible dual of Intention Games, we conclude that a rigorous motivation and definition of Selfless Games is not in the scope of our current work. \\